Develop Your Proposal for a Pre-Organized Session

 Rejected Abstracts from Your Session

-If a pre-organized session has a paper or two rejected, leaving the session with two papers or less, the pre-organized session will "collapse" or other papers will be merged with the remaining papers.
+If a pre-organized session has a paper or two rejected, leaving the session with two papers or less, the pre-organized session will "collapse".
+Any accepted papers within the session may be merged with the other papers for a different session.

 A pre-organized session with 3 papers will be scheduled in a 60 minute time slot; a 4 paper session in a 75 minute time slot; and a 5 paper session will be scheduled in a 90 minute time slot.